-Customers very often asking for torque figures for installation of non-preloaded bolt assemblies.
-Due to nature of this type of product, assemblies for non-preload connections, there are no torque figures available.
+Customers very often ask for torque figures for the installation of non-preloaded bolt assemblies.
+Due to the nature of this type of product, assemblies for non-preload connections, there are no torque figures available.

 There are various guidances available to calculate theoretical torque figures, but following EN 1090-2 (pt.
 8.3), tightening of non-preloaded bolts shall be conducted as follow: